JCU Cairns Enterprise Bundle

 - Cairns Innovation Lodge (CIL) $40M.

-- That the $33M Tropical Sports Conditioning Centre be funded by the Federal Government from 2019/20 FY.
+That the Federal Government funds the $33M Tropical Sports Conditioning Centre from the 2019/20 FY.

 |PROPONENT:||James Cook University|